David J. Eicher: Civil War history

 Eicher has written eight books on the subject of the American Civil War, including Dixie Betrayed (Little, Brown), The Longest Night (Simon and Schuster), Civil War High Commands (collaboration with his father John H. Eicher), and The Civil War in Books (Univ. of Illinois Press).

 In 2013 Eicher donated his Civil War library of more than 4,000 volumes, collected since 1982, to the Ulysses S. Grant Presidential Library and Ulysses S. Grant Association at Mississippi State University.

 Personal life

-Eicher lives near Big Bend, Wisconsin, with his wife.
+Eicher lives near Big Bend, Wisconsin.

 Eicher has been a drummer since grade school days in Ohio and currently plays with his band, the Astro Blues Band, in Wisconsin, which consists mostly of people who work with Eicher on Astronomy Magazine.